 A. Credit Assessment Approach: We expect non-performing loans (NPLs) of SME-focused lenders to come under more pressure, especially due to possible increased defaults by SMEs operating in F&B, travel, cross-border trade, and service industries that are dependent on labour from affected countries in Southeast Asia.
 As originators, we have taken the following preventive measures:

-- Assess existing borrowers’ degree of dependency of revenue and/or other linkages on affected countries.
+- Assess existing issuers’ degree of dependency of revenue and/or other linkages on affected countries.
 We are also taking a reduced exposure of credit limit granted to SMEs.
 This is being viewed on a case by case basis.

-- Be agile in reacting to changes in the macro economic environment to tighten the ratios and reduce loan limits and tenor, and increase rates to adjust for increase in risk
+- Be agile in reacting to changes in the macro economic environment to tighten the ratios and reduce limits and tenor, and increase rates to adjust for increase in risk

-B. Short Term Loans: We have started further reducing the average loan tenor on a portfolio basis to mitigate mid to long term risks.
+B. Short Term Notes: We have started further reducing the average loan tenor on a portfolio basis to mitigate mid to long term risks.
 For example, issuers that were previously eligible for a 12-month tenor would be provided a shorter term loan, while we assess their debt servicing capability.
 This allows us to rebalance our portfolio at more frequent intervals and be better placed during the indefinite duration of COVID-19 and its impact on global markets.

 D. Credit Monitoring and Remedial Management: We continue to monitor the performance of our portfolio and its underlying risks very closely.
 On top of existing risk management activities, our collections team has:

 - Inherited recovery efforts from relationship managers (who are normally the first point of collections) instead of stepping in only after 1 month.
-This will help us to determine early on if borrowers require a restructure in their repayment plan in order to fulfil their obligations to the platform investors
+This will help us to determine early on if issuers require a restructure in their repayment plan in order to fulfil their obligations to the platform investors

 - Been instructed to proactively restructure loans where we see early warning signs.